alexzhang13/flashattention2-custom-mask/README.md

 2. You need to be on `triton>=3.0.0`, or it'll complain about permutation indices on the value vector pointer.
 The `torch` and `flash-attn` libraries may force you to install `triton=2.x.x`, but you can just re-install `triton>=3.0.0` and it should work.
 I may fix this manually in the future.
     * This is oddly specific, but I'm not able to have `flash-attn` and `xformers` at the same time.
 I had to run them separately and generate the plots.

 If time permits, I'm interested in making this implementation generalizable / changing the CUDA implementation for FA3 (if it's necessary of course).
+I also probably will run some more realistic workloads and see what happens.